DiogoAluai/DiogoAluai/README.md

 Wanted to build a better looking interface for my work convience scripts.
 Started with learning about [ncurses](https://github.com/DiogoAluai/ncurses), and eventually set out to create a simpler markup language - STML (Simple Text Markup Language).
 Here is the repo: [stml-render](https://github.com/DiogoAluai/stml-render).

 #### Other
-Home lab and hardware projects adventures is also something I spend some time on, however most of these are in private repositories - feel free to ping me to know more :)
+Home lab and hardware level adventures is something I also spend time on, however most of these are in private repositories - feel free to ping me to know more :)

 <!---
 DiogoAluai/DiogoAluai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.